When is Counselling for Me?

 Answering those questions is a personal process.
 Each person weighs up their need with the practical reality of how they believe weekly counselling may effect them.
-Below are some considerations supporting choosing counselling.
+Below are some considerations supporting the choice to have counselling.

 When life is flat

 We all benefit from having someone simply just listen to us.
-We all have times when we need to offload the stress of everyday life to someone who can simply keep it to themselves.
-We all need to restore our energy when life has gone flat and we feel we can’t cope.
+There are times when we need to offload the stress of everyday life to someone who can simply keep it to themselves.
+We may need to restore our energy when life has gone flat and we feel we can’t cope.
 Counselling therapy can help to put us back on life’s track.

 When something suddenly goes wrong

-Occasionally you may have a time in your life when something has gone wrong.
+What do you do during a time in your life when something has gone wrong.
 You feel unable to deal with the sudden change in circumstances.
-In such times you will need a professional counsellor to sit with you, help you to regain perspective and regain your belief and ability to work through it.
+In such times you may want a professional counsellor to sit with you to help you to regain perspective.
+This enables your belief and ability to work through it.

 When life is continuously demanding

 You may be worn down by fatigue and low mood due to ongoing demands of your life.
 They seem a relentless drain on your energy and motivation.
-Meeting with a counsellor on a regular basis could help you find a way to live amongst all that stress, and perhaps eventually to find a way through it.
+Meeting with a counsellor on a regular basis could help you find a way to live amongst all that stress, and eventually to return to your usual ability to cope.

 When we need support

 As a general rule we all need counselling support at some time.
-While awareness around minding our mental health has vastly improved, Irish people, especially us men, are still slow to seek support when needed.
-Delaying seeking support will make matters worse, and longer more complicated work will have to be done.
+Awareness mental health care has vastly improved.
+Irish people, however, are still slow to seek support when needed.
+To delay seeking support will make matters worse.
+Longer more complicated work may have to be done as a result.